microsoft/botbuilder-js/libraries/botbuilder/etc/botbuilder.api.md

 import { UserState } from 'botbuilder-core';
 import { WebResource } from '@azure/ms-rest-js';

-// Warning: (ae-forgotten-export) The symbol "BotFrameworkHttpAdapter" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "ConnectorClientBuilder" needs to be exported by the entry point index.d.ts
 //
 // @public